 Paying a monthly retainer is a bit more objective-focused because you can see the results after a month and compare it to the cost you’re paying.
 You also tend to forge a better relationship with your agency, because you’re working together without the awareness of a time clock in the background.

 On the other hand, you’re going to have to pay one large lump sum for, typically, six months at a time at minimum.
 SEO takes time, and most companies don’t want to get a month into the foundational work and be dropped because there are no immediate results.
 We all know that SEO takes time, so they guarantee they have that time.

-The project-based model is more likely to get you efficient work, because the better the employees work, the more per hour they make.
+The project-based model is more likely to get you efficient work because the better the employees work, the more per hour they make.
 You also know the results you’re getting, typically in terms of tangible onsite optimization rather than numerical growth.
-However, project-based SEO is typically inflexible and it’s always possible you’re paying more than the service is worth, with no way of cancelling early.
+However, project-based SEO is typically inflexible and it’s always possible you’re paying more than the service is worth, with no way of canceling early.

 There’s also the performance-based model, which has been taking off in recent years.
 It’s much like pay per action advertising on a site like Google or Facebook, where you run ads for free and only pay when the objective – like a click or a signup – happens.

-Pay for performance SEO is potentially the most valuable, because you can get work done for a low cost or for free, and if the work doesn’t show results, you don’t have to pay.
-On the other hand, it’s always possible that their results exceed your expectations and, unlike with PPC marketing where you have a budget cap, you can’t just not pay some of your bill when you get results.
+Pay for performance SEO is potentially the most valuable because you can get work done for a low cost or for free, and if the work doesn’t show results, you don’t have to pay.
+On the other hand, it’s always possible that their results exceed your expectations and, unlike with PPC marketing where you have a budget cap, you can’t just pay some of your bills when you get results.

 Pay for performance can also be scammy if you don’t know what to watch out for.
 Some companies will try to have you pay them based on your #1 rankings for various keywords, and will then target a lot of easy to rank, low volume keywords that have no value.